Texas B-On-Time (BOT) Loan Program Fact Sheet

 - Not have been granted a baccalaureate degree;

-- Be enrolled full time in an undergraduate degree or certificate program at an eligible institution;
+- Be enrolled full time in an undergraduate degree program at an eligible institution;

 - Have completed a FAFSA and be eligible to receive federal financial aid.